focusaurus/tidy-site/content/_index.md

 # Welcome to Tidy Site

 This site serves to demonstrate how I set up a fairly minimal static website that ticks all of my back-end engineer boxes.
+The source code is over at [github.com/focusaurus/tidy-site](https://github.com/focusaurus/tidy-site).

 ## Inspiration

-While I admire the minimalism, I can't quite bring myself to go full [Dan Luu mode](https://danluu.com/).
+While I admire the minimalism, I can't quite bring myself to go full [Dan Luu mode](https://danluu.com/) with almost no CSS.
 I love the look of [Kind Engineering](https://kind.engineering), which I was hoping to study and copy, but when I viewed source it seems to be a squarespace template full of limitless complexity, breakpoints galore, <code>!important</code>, and generated code so I'll take the design and leave the implementation.

 ## Semantic HTML (mostly)